 The dream of becoming a professional ballet dancer may begin with Nutcracker.
 But the real work starts here, at San Francisco Ballet School.

-The oldest professional ballet school in the United States, San Francisco Ballet School offers a challenging curriculum, taught by faculty members drawn from the ranks of SF Ballet and companies around the world.
+San Francisco Ballet School offers a challenging curriculum, taught by faculty members drawn from the ranks of SF Ballet and companies around the world.
 The School benefits from its close relationship with the Company.
 In fact, the School is a fundamental part of the institution—more than half of the Company’s dancers are graduates.
 We emphasize strong classical technique, a flow of movement and athleticism that suggests a sense of energy, freedom, and joy.
 This style—which reflects the kind of dancing favored by SF Ballet—adapts to meet the demands of any choreographer, any company, and any type of movement.

-Under the combined leadership of SF Ballet School Director Helgi Tomasson and SF Ballet School Associate Director Patrick Armand, the School has a dual mission: to train classical ballet dancers capable of joining the ranks of SF Ballet and other world-class companies; and to offer young children and adults in the Bay Area an introduction to classical ballet and the joy of moving to music.
+Under the combined leadership of SF Ballet School Director Helgi Tomasson and SF Ballet School Director Patrick Armand, the School has a dual mission: to train classical ballet dancers capable of joining the ranks of SF Ballet and other world-class companies; and to offer young children and adults in the Bay Area an introduction to classical ballet and the joy of moving to music.